Skip to content

 StringFloat64Float64

-It is important to note that the measurement table follows a tidy format [4], where each row corresponds to one measurement.
-Therefore, for repeated measurements at a single time point, one row should be added for each repeat.
+Note that the measurement table follows a tidy/long format [5], where each row is one measurement.
+For repeats at the same time point, add one row per replicate.

-Given a model, observables, parameters to estimate, and measurement data, it is possible to create a PEtabODEProblem, which contains all the information needed for parameter estimation.
-This is done in a two-step process, where the first step is to create a PEtabModel.
-For our ReactionSystem or ODESystem model, this is done as:
+Given a model, observables, parameters to estimate, and measurement data, we can build a PEtabODEProblem for parameter estimation.
+This is a two-step process: first create a PEtabModel, then a PEtabODEProblem.

 model_sys = PEtabModel(sys, observables, measurements, pest)